twh9811/QuackersWebstore/docs/DesignDoc.md

 ### 2. Customer Funtionality
 * Catalog Page (18) (EPIC)
     * Story : As a BUYER I want to BE ABLE TO VIEW THE PRODUCT PAGE so that I CAN VIEW PRODUCTS AND ADD THEM TO MY CART.
-    * Details : The site will provde the customer with a user interface which will allow ther customer to purchase ducks.
+    * Details : The site will provde the customer with a user interface which will allow the customer to purchase ducks.
 * Catalog Page - Product View (3)
     * Story : As an BUYER I want to SEE PRODUCTS ON THE CATALOG PAGE so that I ADD THEM MY SHOPPING CART.
-    * Details : The site will provide the customer with a catalog page that will allow the customer to see ducks available on the website.
+    * Details : The site will provide the customer with a catalog page that will allow the customer to see the available ducks on the website.
 * Catalog Page - Search Products (5)
     * Story : As a BUYER I want to BE ABLE TO SEARCH THE PRODUCT PAGE so that I CAN VIEW PRODUCTS WITH SPECIFIC NAME.
     * Details : The site will provide the customer with a search bar that will allow the customer to find a ducks with a specific name available on the website.
 * Catalog Page - Add to Cart (5)
     * Story : As a Customer/Owner, I want to be able to view the login page first and log in before being sent to my shopping cart and the catalog OR accessing admin tools depending on privileges.
-    * Details : The site will provide the customer with the ability via a button to add a duck to a shopping cart allowing them to purchase it.
+    * Details : The site will provide the customer with the ability to add a duck to a shopping cart, allowing them to purchase it.
 * Shopping Cart Page (6)
     * Story : As a BUYER I want to BE ABLE TO VIEW MY SHOPPING CART so that ADD/REMOVE ITEMS FROM MY CART AND BUY THEM.
-    * Details : The site will provide the customer with a shopping cart page that will allow the customer view the ducks in the shopping cart before checkout and make changes to the shopping cart by allowing the customer to remove ducks if needed.
+    * Details : The site will provide the customer with a shopping cart page that will allow the customer to view the ducks in the cart before checkout and make changes to the cart, such as removing ducks if needed.
 * Checkout Page - Checkout (3)
     * Story : As a CUSTOMER I want to SEE A RECEIPT OF THE ITEMS I PURCHASED so that I CAN MAKE SURE I BOUGHT EVERYTHING I WANT
     * Details : The site will provide the customer with a reciept that will allow the customer to purchase the ducks within the shopping cart and review a summary of what the customer purchased.